josuuribe/Sprocket/README.md

+This library creates simple business rules that can be serialized and save in a datastore, this is useful for create dynamic rules and avoid create application logic too much, these rules can also be created dinamically.
+This library has the next characteristics:

+- It does not use if
+- Flow guided by design
+- Anti-Null

 # Simple example

 This section will provide a simple example about the main idea, wiki explains more features in detail like rules serialization.